-This is to certify that Mr Tessema Adawo Yewos
+This is to certify that MrTessemaAdawoYewos

-Student of M.A.
-(RD) from Indira Gandhi National Open University, New Delhi was working under my supervision and guidance for the course MRDP-001 his dissertation work entitled:
+Student of M.A.(RD) from Indira Gandhi National Open University, New Delhi was working under my supervision and guidance for the course MRDP-001 his dissertation work entitled:

-"An Assessment on Rural Land use and Administration Policy Implementation with respect to Women's equal access and control over land Rights in Ethiopia".
-The case of Degem district, North Shewa, Oromia National Regional State; which he is submitting his genuine and original work.
+An Assessment on Rural Land use and Administration Policy Implementation with respect to Women's equal access and control over land Rights in Ethiopia.
+A case study of Degem District, North Shewa, Oromia National Regional State; which he is submitting his genuine and original work.